 The Mental Health Foundation reports that two-thirds of the population will experience a mental health problem in our lifetime, with stress being a key factor in this.
 Poor mental health of employees costs UK employers between £33 - £42 billion a year.
 Working in recruitment can be notoriously stressful at times, so we recognise the need to encourage open conversations about this issue amongst our employees so that we are able to ensure that everyone feels valued and supported.

 To kickstart the conversation, Julie Green, our Head of People at Ambition set up an interactive ‘Mental Health Awareness week’ discussion and encouraged employees to take extra care of there mental health and gave tips on dealing with it.

 We also encouraged employees to share what they do when they feel stressed.
 Some of the ideas put forward included:

 Listen to a podcast

-Take a look below at some of the picture highlights from our Mental Health Awareness Week so far.
+Take a look below to see photos from the Mental Health Awareness week.

 International Women’s Day has given me the opportunity to focus on what leaders in recruitment are doing to encourage more women to achieve leaders...Read more

 Supporting female leaders makes sense.
 Firms with female leaders see higher profits, a more diverse workforce and higher employee engagement.
 But ...Read more